AntoineSavage/pizzascript/README.md

 (def my_add_with_ctx (func_set_ctx new_ctx my_add2))
 ```

-The `def` operation seen up until now will also add the defined name to a function's implicit context, thus allowing recursion to work as expected
+The `def` operation seen up until now will also add the defined name to a function's own implicit context, thus allowing recursion to work as expected

 For mutually-recursive functions, one can devise an operation `mutual` that takes a number of functions, and will add all of them in each of the implicit contexts.